Red-Escarlata/hello-world./README.md

 # hello-world.
-My firts repository
+This is my first repository
-i like cats and chocolat.
+Hi!
+My name is Carla, i like cats and chocolat.
+See u!
+XOXO.